verbb/postie/docs/setup-configuration/manual-fetch.md

 </form>
 ```

 Submitting this form will fetch live rates, and reload the page.
 You could also do a similar solution with Ajax.
-It may also be benefitial to include this hidden input on the previous step in checkout, so that shipping methods and rates are availalable on page-load.
+It may also be beneficial to include this hidden input on the previous step in checkout, so that shipping methods and rates are available on page-load.

 For example, you might have an "Addresses" step in checkout, with the form: